gradle/gradle/design-docs/managed-model.md

 ## Feature: Support more types for managed properties

-#### Backlog

-- Values for properties with primitive and other scalar types do not show up in model report unless they have been set

 ### Support for managed properties with collection of scalar types

 Add support managed properties of `List<T>` and `Set<T>` where `T` is any non primitive scalar type (as defined above).